 Daniel Aaron Rosenboom (b.
-5/7/1982) is a creative trumpet artist, improviser, composer, and record producer who seeks break musical boundaries by fusing styles in new and inventive ways.
-For his compositions, he has been recognized with grants and awards from ASCAP, the Yvar Mikhashoff Trust for New Music, the American Composers Forum, and the Meet the Composer foundation, and was named the “Face To Watch” in Jazz for 2013 by the Los Angeles Times.
+5/7/1982) is a creative and prolific trumpet artist, composer, and producer.
+Named the “Face To Watch” in Jazz for 2013 by the Los Angeles Times, he has been recognized with grants and awards from ASCAP, the Yvar Mikhashoff Trust for New Music, the American Composers Forum, and the Meet the Composer foundation.

-Rosenboom has five full-length albums under his own name, the latest of which, Book of Omens, is slated for release on July 9th, 2013.
-Additionally, he has released three full-length albums with his “hardcore-Balkan-jazz-rock” group PLOTZ!, three full-length albums with his “spontaneous composition” jazz-rock group DR. MiNT, and has appeared as a featured collaborator on albums by Vinny Golia, Harris Eisenstadt, Trevor Anderies, Dorian Wood, David Rosenboom, RootSystem, Geoff Gallegos’s NineNet, Killsonic, Got Monk?, and The Industrial Jazz Group.
+Rosenboom has recorded six full-length albums under his own name, and the most recent, Fire Keeper, was released on Orenda Records on March 18th, 2014.
+Additionally, he has released three full-length albums with his “hardcore-Balkan-jazz-rock” group PLOTZ!, four full-length albums with his “spontaneous composition” jazz-rock group DR. MiNT, and has appeared as a featured collaborator on albums by Vinny Golia, Harris Eisenstadt, the Jon Armstrong Jazz Orchestra, Jose Gurria-Cardenas's Gurri Sonic, Trevor Anderies, Dorian Wood, David Rosenboom, RootSystem, Geoff Gallegos’s NineNet, Killsonic, Got Monk?, Orkestar Mézé, and The Industrial Jazz Group.

-Daniel plays regularly with The Daniel Rosenboom Quintet and Septet, PLOTZ!, the Vinny Golia Sextet, DR. MiNT, and is a member of the Industrial Jazz Group, Robby Marshall’s RootSystem, Got Monk?, Geoff Gallegos’s NineNet, and the Modern Brass Quintet.
+Daniel plays regularly with The Daniel Rosenboom Quintet and Septet, PLOTZ!, the Vinny Golia Sextet, DR. MiNT, and the Modern Brass Quintet, and has toured the world as a trumpet soloist with multi-platinum pop singer, Josh Groban.
+He has appeared as a featured artist and collaborator on such renowned international festivals as the Monterey Jazz Festival, the Angel City Jazz Festival, the Hague Jazz Festival, and at many more prestigious stages and institutions.
 As a classical free-lance musician and noted interpreter of modern and avant-garde music, he regularly performs with some of the elite groups and musicians in Los Angeles, including the Los Angeles Philharmonic New Music Group, Monday Evening Concerts, Southwest Chamber Music, the Long Beach Opera, and many of the regional orchestras in the Los Angeles area.
-Additionally, he has recorded for television and film at most of the major sound stages in Los Angeles.
+Additionally, he records regularly for motion pictures, television, and video games in the legendary recording studios of Los Angeles.